What are fixed income risks?

 Why risks matter

-Understanding fixed income risks will allow investors to understand the exposures they are taking on by investing in corporate, government, or international bonds.
+Understanding fixed income risks enables investors to understand the exposures they are taking on by investing in corporate, government, or international bonds.
 It also allows investors to decide the type of risk they are willing to take on.
-For example, some investors might be willing to take on sector risk as some sectors might offer better yields.
+For example, some investors might be willing to take on sector risk if the sector offers substantially higher yields.

 Thank you for reading CFI’s article on fixed income risks.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: